Your privacy is of the utmost importance to us. That is why we want to make your experience online safe and secure.

 a) Right of Confirmation

-Each data subject shall have shall have the right granted by the European legislator to obtain from the controller the confirmation as to whether personal data concerning him or her are being processed.
-If a data subject wishes to avail himself of this right of confirmation, he or she may at any time contact our data protection officer or another employee of the controller.
+Each data subject shall have the right granted by the European legislator to obtain from the controller the confirmation as to whether personal data concerning him or her are being processed.
+If a data subject wishes to avail himself of this right of confirmation, he or she may at any time contact a data protection staff member or another employee of the controller.

 b) Right of Access